 How protect yourself from phishing scams

-- Do not send passwords, credit card information, bank account information, or other private information in an email.
+- Do not send sensitive personal information like passwords, credit card information, bank account information, or other private information in an email.
 Email messages are not considered secure.
 An email can be forwarded to others without your knowledge.

 - Be cautious of unsolicited email messages, attachments or links, even from people who you may know.
 If you have doubts, do not respond.